viorel-anghel/alert-component-etcd-is-unhealthy/README.md

 "--initial-cluster-state=existing"
 ```

-which kinda make sense and seems logical.
+which kinda makes sense and seems logical.

 We don't have the full `docker run` command used to start this container, but we can use `docker inspect` to find out all the details:

 ![docker inspect etcd](docker-inspect.png?raw=true "docker inspect etcd")

 So, how can we create a `docker run` command from this?
-Either with hard work... or by net searching and finding this solution:
+Either with hard work... or by online searching and finding this solution:
 https://gist.github.com/efrecon/8ce9c75d518b6eb863f667442d7bc679 .

 We save that file as `run.tpl` and finally we run